Trojan Shield: Europol details massive organized crime sting | DW | 08.06.2021

 The raids were focused on the western state of Hesse and were carried out in cooperation with Europol, according to the Frankfurt public prosecutor.
 Security forces also made arrests in the city of Wiesbaden, the state capital of Hesse, police said

-Other raids around the Germany were carried out at apartments, warehouses and business premises.
+Other raids around Germany were carried out at apartments, warehouses and business premises.

 On Monday, Steve Alter, a German Interior Ministry spokesman confirmed there were "criminal procedural measures in Germany but also in other countries around the world against people who are suspected of involvement in organized crime."
 At the time, Alter stopped short of directly linking the measures to Operation Trojan Shield.